Table of Contents

 2. Focus on candidate experience (CX)

 Use recruiting team members as strategic job candidate champions, focusing on making the entire pre-hiring (gig or transfer) journey from attraction to screening to selection to decision-making to onboarding experience efficient, pleasant, and welcoming.
 Develop recruiting staff skills in formal process design and improvement methodologies (e.g., Lean, Six Sigma, Agile), employee listening, and human-centered design to create frictionless and responsive processes.
-The goal is to have talent acquisition experts create candidate experiences that engage and motivate all candidates to follow through the hiring process and self-select as enthusiastic supporters of the company's values and culture.
+The goal is to have talent acquisition experts create candidate experiences that engage and motivate candidates to complete the hiring process and self-select as enthusiastic supporters of the company's values and culture.

 3. Evolve into talent, career coaches, and advisors

 Recruiters have a unique understanding and expertise in job and career opportunities within their organizations.
 Think about the time they spend with hiring managers, getting to know the content of jobs and tasks to be accomplished, the requirements, performance expectations, and preferences that hiring managers hold.
 Consider how intimately recruiters see how the process operates and the reasons why candidates become favored or disfavored.
-They must know the company’s values and culture and what represents a minimum or ideal candidate fit.
+They must know the company’s values and culture, and what represents a minimum or ideal candidate fit.
 Those with tenure have likely supported hiring across several functions, businesses, and roles.
-They can see the “big picture” about what the organization values and prefers to see in those filling open roles.
+They can see the “big picture” of what the organization values and prefers in those filling open roles.

 These make them ideal guides for external and internal candidates.
 They can use their skill and aspiration assessment capabilities to inform career choices, help guide internal mobility, and manage project assignments.
 They can support managers in identifying appropriate learning programs and experiential development opportunities for their staff.
 They can similarly be used to match independent contractors or “gig workers” with skills gaps on a project basis.
 Develop recruiting teams' coaching skills, employee learning and development planning knowledge, and resource awareness to support this shift.